Ebi Smolarek

-Euzebiusz "Ebi" Smolarek ([ɛu̯ˈzɛbjuʂ smɔˈlarɛk]; born 9 January 1981) is a Polish former professional footballer who is youth manager at Dutch club Feyenoord.
+Euzebiusz "Ebi" Smolarek ([ɛu̯ˈzɛbjuʂ smɔˈlarɛk]; born 9 January 1981) is a Polish former professional footballer.
+He is currently the head of the Polish Union of Footballers.

-He played primarily as a striker or winger, representing clubs in the Netherlands, Germany, Spain, England, Greece, Poland, and Qatar.
+He played primarily as a striker or winger, representing clubs in the Netherlands, Germany, Poland, Spain, England, Greece, and Qatar.

 Smolarek played 47 times for the Poland national football team, scoring 19 goals, the joint-tenth most in the nation's history.
 He was part of the Polish squads at the 2006 FIFA World Cup and UEFA Euro 2008.
+He was voted the Polish Footballer of the Year in 2005, 2006 and 2007.

 Club career

 Born in Łódź, Smolarek grew up in the Netherlands, where his father, Włodzimierz Smolarek, played in the Eredivisie and later worked as a coach.
 Smolarek went through the Feyenoord youth system and made it all the way to the first team.

 On 24 August 2007, Smolarek signed with Racing de Santander for a reported €4.8 million.

 On 29 August 2008, Racing loaned Smolarek to Bolton Wanderers for the season, with a view to signing him permanently.
 Smolarek's debut for his new club came as the team lost 3–1 to Arsenal on 20 September 2008.

 On 3 January 2009, Smolarek scored his first, and only, goal for Bolton in the FA Cup 3rd Round match away to Sunderland but at the end of the season the club decided not to make his loan permanent.
 On 10 August 2009 he was released by Racing.

 Despite some interest from Bundesliga clubs at the start of the 2009–10 season, Smolarek signed on 14 December 2009 with Kavala until 30 June 2012.
 On 25 July 2010, he and the club agreed to cancel his contract by mutual consent.
 He signed a two-year contract with Polonia Warsaw on 27 July 2010.
 On 29 July 2011, Smolarek agreed to cancel his contract with Polonia due to his financial expectations.

 Smolarek also played for Ekstraklasa side Jagiellonia Białystok.